For more information about the menstrual cycle, check out the links below:

 I’ve had two iterations of ŌURA ring over the last few years, so I’m familiar with them and trust their sensors.
 I had originally tried the gen 2 ŌURA ring to see if I could use their temperature deviation for cycle tracking, but other than my first cycle, the temperature readings were a little too noisy for me to rely on it exclusively, so I stuck with oral temping.

-But now, with an updated ring, the right algorithm in Natural Cycles, and the FDA behind them (more on this below), I felt much more confident that the ŌURA ring could provide what I need.
-Theoretically, because it measure temperature throughout the night, it can capture true basal body temperature (more on this below, too), thus giving me the confidence to confirm ovulation without other temperature devices.
+But now, with an updated ring, the right algorithm in Natural Cycles, and the FDA holding them accountable, I felt much more confident that the ŌURA ring could provide what I need.
+Theoretically, because it measure temperature throughout the night, it can capture true basal body temperature, thus giving me the confidence to confirm ovulation without other temperature devices.

 For the record, I’m using ŌURA x Natural Cycles to streamline temperature measurements in conjunction with other fertility signs per the Symptothermal Method to determine my fertility.
 I would not rely solely on an app to determine if I should use protection on any given day.

-Here are my honest thoughts and first impressions after using ŌURA x Natural Cycles for about 2 cycles.
+Here are my honest thoughts and first impressions after using ŌURA x Natural Cycles for almost 3 cycles.